Midsummer Multifamily Reflections: Securing Leases During COVID-19

 Consider what kind of tools you’re currently using and analyze what’s working and what could use some adjusting as we head out of the summer months.

 Lastly, reconsider your goals.
 If it's lead generation, look for technology that is framed around securing more leads.
-If it's simply to offer a better online experience, look for virtual tours that are high-quality, effective experiences for the end user.
+If it's simply to offer a better online experience, look for virtual tours that are high-quality, effective experiences for the end user, and learn how to make the most of the switch to virtual tours.

 The coronavirus will be around for the foreseeable future, and it's time to adapt and focus on initiatives that can help you move forward.